hashicorp/terraform/website/docs/configuration/modules.html.md

-For backward compatibility with configurations targeting Terraform v0.10 and earlier Terraform does not produce an error for a `provider` block in a shared module if the `module` block only uses features available in Terraform v0.10, but that is a legacy usage pattern that is no longer recommended and a legacy module containing its own provider configurations is not compatible with the `for_each`, `count`, and `depends_on` arguments that were introduced in Terraform v0.13.
+For backward compatibility with configurations targeting Terraform v0.10 and earlier Terraform does not produce an error for a `provider` block in a shared module if the `module` block only uses features available in Terraform v0.10, but that is a legacy usage pattern that is no longer recommended.
+A legacy module containing its own provider configurations is not compatible with the `for_each`, `count`, and `depends_on` arguments that were introduced in Terraform v0.13.
 For more information, see